 Australian Institute of Teaching and School Leadership, 2014

-The Australian Professional Standards for Teachers provide ‘a framework which makes clear the knowledge, practice and professional engagement required across teachers’ careers’ (Board of Studies, Teaching and Educational Standards).
+The Australian Professional Standards for Teachers provide ‘a framework which makes clear the knowledge, practice and professional engagement required across teachers’ careers’ (NSW Education Standards Authority).

 Beginning teachers will find that the teaching standards provide them with the framework to: